alloverse/docs/specifications/components.md

 ## `transform`

-Defines the physical location and orientation of the entity.
+Defines the physical location and orientation of the entity relative to its parent entity if it has one; otherwise relative to the world origo.
 [See coordinate-system.md](coordinate-system.md) for an extended description of how things are positioned and oriented in Alloverse.

 ```
 "transform": {